So you are interested in buying an affordable road bike?

 They contribute to and largely determine the stability of your bike and how it handles.

-You can adjust your handlebars and should to ensure they are correctly positioned so you to do not develop what is referred to in biking as handlebar palsy – actually ulnar neuropathy, a numbness in your two smallest fingers caused by compression or traction of the ulnar nerve.
+You can adjust your handlebars and should to ensure they are correctly positioned so you to do not develop what is referred to in road biking as handlebar palsy – actually ulnar neuropathy, a numbness in your two smallest fingers caused by compression or traction of the ulnar nerve.

 Improper handlebars cause this compression of the two fingers as the nerve from them passes across your wrist into your hand.